firstmoversadvantage/api.movingleads.com/README.md

 Authentication
 --------------

 When you're using the API, it's always through an existing user in Moving Leads.
 There's no special API user.
-So when you use the API as "david", you get to see and work with what "david" is allowed to.
+So when you use the API as "john doe", you get to see and work with what "john doe" is allowed to.
 Authenticating is done with an authentication token, which you'll find on the "My Info" screen in Moving Leads (click the "Reveal authentication token for feeds/API" link).

 When using the authentication token, you don't need a separate password.
 But since Moving Leads uses [HTTP Basic Authentication](http://www.ietf.org/rfc/rfc2617.txt), and lots of implementations assume that you want to have a password, it's often easier just to pass in a dummy password, like X.